Noise can disrupt a person’s life, causing a lack of sleep and unnecessary stress.

 - Start your party earlier so that it can finish earlier

-- Set the volume control to ensure the music is not audible inside your neighbours home after 10pm
+- Turn the music down by 10pm to ensure the music is not audible inside your neighbours home after this time

 - Ensure your guests leave quietly